alam-r7/LE-Bulk_User_Mgmt/README.md

 Requirements
 ===================
-It is expecting a file called settings.ini in the same directory as the script.
+The script is expecting a file called settings.ini in the same directory as the script.

 The settings.ini file is expected to be formatted in the following manner, with each stanza representing a separate account:
 [Your_Account1] <--- Alter the labels to reflect your account name